ITAXBOX/Code-Forge/README.md

 # 🚀 Code Forge - The Future of Project Generation

-**Code Forge** is a revolutionary full-stack project generator that transforms your ideas into production-ready code in minutes.
+**Code Forge** is a revolutionary full-stack project generator that transforms your ideas into production-ready code in a minute.
 Built with Spring Boot and featuring a sleek web interface, it automatically generates complete applications with backend APIs, frontend interfaces, and database configurations.

 ![Java](https://img.shields.io/badge/Java-22-orange?style=for-the-badge&logo=java)
 ![Spring Boot](https://img.shields.io/badge/Spring%20Boot-3.3.2-brightgreen?style=for-the-badge&logo=springboot)